IndianBoy42/comp4451/FinalPres/FinalPres.md

 We used async/await to handle loading of assets

+We use GLB files for the models, which are natively supported

+There is also a Raycaster inbuilt which we used for implementing selections

+## Other Libraries

+OrbitControls, an auxiliary library for THREE.js

+dat.gui, easy library for the sidebar GUI

 # Game Logic

+We have implemented 7 of the classes from the original game.

+The rest of the classes have more complicated mechanics, so we focused on AI and networking first.

 The Game logic had a lot of edge cases due to the complex nature of the game with many unique abilities